rahul-gharat/dronahq-docs/docs/sso/configure-sso-with-custom-jwt.md

 :::info NOTE

-Everytime you open this New Configuration page, a new Secret Key and ID will be generated.
+Every time you open this New Configuration page, a new Secret Key and ID will be generated.

 :::